IBM/dbb/Templates/JenkinsPipeline/README.md

 * Create UCD Component version
 * Request UCD Deployment to the integration test environment

-It run automatically when there is a new commit to a repository. `dbbBuild.sh` (from the Common Backend scripts) will automatically extract the Git tag based on the information in the [baselineReference.config](../Common-Backend-Scripts/samples/baselineReference.config).
+It runs automatically when there is a new commit to a repository. `dbbBuild.sh` (from the Common Backend Scripts) will automatically extract the Git tag based on the information in the [baselineReference.config](../Common-Backend-Scripts/samples/baselineReference.config).
 The `baselineReference.config` file is expected to be maintained in the application's git repository.

 You can also run this pipeline manually to override [the pipeline parameters](#pipeline-variables), for instance to set the *pipelineType* variable to `preview` to run zAppBuild in preview mode and skip the packaging steps.